EmilKarlsson91/Database_Application/README.md

 # Database_Application
-Scoolproject about a data application.
+Schoolproject about a data application.
 Mimics a admin control window for a bookdealer.

 Uses MySQL.